Copenhagen Municipality

 Copenhagen will be awarded the title of Capital of Architecture 2023.
 It is a unique opportunity to celebrate Copenhagen's architecture and show the city's vision for sustainable development"

-The partnership with the City of Copenhagen stems from the city's title as Capital of Architecture 2023 in connection with the World Congress of Architects, UIA.
+The partnership with the City of Copenhagen stems from the city's title as World Capital of Architecture 2023, which it carried as part of World Congress of Architects, UIA.

 Appropriation history